jcmf/glulx-strings/README.md

             strings_start = start
             strings_end = end

-Hmm, actually, I think the only way is_valid can wind up true is if our candidate region is at the end of the story file.
-Right?
-So this could probably be simplified or improved somehow.
-Anyway it kinda seems to work maybe?

 Now let's extract all the strings from the string table we found.

       do ->